-- The completion of an Annual Progress Report.
-This will be the basis for the Supervising Committee's determination that a student is making satisfactory progress. - Completion of Tuition Fellowship Request Form to the Joint Doctoral Program.
+- 1. The completion of an Annual Progress Report.
+This will be the basis for the Supervising Committee's determination that a student is making satisfactory progress. - 2.
+Completion of a Tuition Fellowship Request Form to the Joint Doctoral Program.
 This form includes a degree progress timeline that has been set by the student and endorsed by their dissertation chair or advisor.
 The student must remain on that schedule to be eligible for Tuition Fellowships in subsequent semesters.
 Should the timeline need to be adjusted, a detailed explanation and a revised timeline must be submitted by the student and endorsed by their dissertation chair or advisor.

 We are available to answer any questions or concerns you may have regarding Continuous Enrollment.
-Please direct your inquiries to Berit Ingersoll-Dayton (bid@umich.edu) or Todd Huynh (thuynh@umich.edu).
+Please direct your inquiries to the program director or Todd Huynh (thuynh@umich.edu).